PatchWorkCreations/Maria_Gregory/WEBSITE_COPYRIGHT_CONTENT.md

 **1. Wife**
 I'm building a life of deep partnership and shared purpose.

-*Question for you: Where do you feel most deeply partnered in your own life?*
+*Where do you feel most deeply partnered in your own life?*

 **2. Stepmom**
 I show up with patience, presence, and unconditional love — even on the messy days.

-*Question for you: Who in your world sees the soft, imperfect version of you?*
+*Who in your world sees the soft, imperfect version of you?*

 **3. Big Sister & Mentor**
 I've spent years standing beside people who just needed someone in their corner.

-*Question for you: Who has stood in your corner — and when was the last time you let them?*
+*Who has stood in your corner — and when was the last time you let them?*

 **4. Aunt & Godmother**
 I hold space for the next generation with joy, prayer, and a lot of listening.

-*Question for you: What kind of ancestor or example do you secretly hope to be remembered as?*
+*What kind of ancestor or example do you secretly hope to be remembered as?*

 **Closing Statement:**
 "These roles remind me that every 'leader' is also a human being with a heart, a family, and a story — including you."